mperov/mperov/README.md

 My admin skills are based on **Linux**, **nfs**, **iptables**, **docker**, **RAID**, **GitLab**, **Jira**, **munin**, **openVPN**, **VNC**, **ThinLinc**, **ftp**, **proxy**, tools and libraries for development of SoC - **TSMC**, **Synopsys**, **Cadence**, **Ansys**, **Xilinx**.
 And my favorite distributions of operating systems are **Ubuntu**, **CentOS** and **Debian**.
 Also, I have experience in building of computer clusters which is based on **slurm** and **Grid Engine** (AGE, SGE, UGE).
-This computer clusters are used for EDA, electronic design automation.
+These computer clusters are used for EDA, electronic design automation.

 In addition, I'm beginner at **DevOps**.
 My experience is based on GitLab CI/CD.